 In ICA IP and port list you can specify non-standard ports used in XA/XD policy to process for HDX classification.
 IP address is used to further restrict the ports to specific destination.
 Use ‘*’ for port destined to any IP address.
 IP address with combination of SSL port is also used to indicate that the traffic is likely ICA even though traffic is not finally classified as ICA.
 This indication is used to send L4 AppFlow records to support multi-hop reports in MAS.

-To configure application classification settings on an SD-WAN appliance:
+To configure application classification settings:

 1. In the Configuration Editor, click Advanced > Global > Applications > Settings.